 UNFICYP supports the fullest possible resumption of normal civilian activity in the buffer zone, keeping in mind that this is still an area under permanent armed watch by military on both sides.
 To this end, it facilitates the resumption of farming in the buffer zone where safe, and assists both communities on matters related to the supply of electricity and water across the lines.

 The Mission is currently headed by Elizabeth Spehar of Canada, who is the Special Representative of the Secretary-General and Head of Mission.
-The current Force Commander is Major General Mohammad Humayun Kabir of Bangladesh.

 The Mission’s work is based on four components that work together closely: the military, UN Police (UNPOL), the Civil Affairs Branch and Administration, which supports all activities.
 The Mission counts almost 1100 personnel.
 Since 1964, almost 186 UN personnel have lost their lives while serving in UNFICYP.